sgmurphy/wordpress-plugins/pixelyoursite/readme.txt

 * Facebook Conversion API: add a token and we send all events using CAPI

-* Google Analytics: one click install
+* Google Consent Mode V2

 * Google Analytics 4: for details, watch [this video](https://www.youtube.com/watch?v=fwegcsO-yrc)